pockethost/pockethost/packages/pockethost/readme.md

 | plugin-waf-enforce-ssl | Enforce SSL at the
 WAF

-See the [./plugin-guide.md](Plugin Authoring Guide) for details about what hooks and filters are available.
+See the [Plugin Authoring Guide](https://github.com/pockethost/pockethost/blob/master/packages/pockethost/plugin-guide.md) for details about what hooks and filters are available.

 ## Support